nodejs/node/doc/api/http2.md

 For some headers, such as `Authorization` and short `Cookie` headers, this flag is set automatically.

+This property is also set for received headers.
+It will contain the names of all headers marked as sensitive, including ones marked that way automatically.

 ### Settings object
 <!-- YAML
 added: v8.4.0